zanzo420/valheim-expand_world_prefabs/README.md

 - prefab: List of affected object ids.
   - Keyword `creature` can be used to match all creatures.
+  - Keyword `all` can be used to match every object.
   - Wildcard `*` can be used for partial matches.
 For example `Trophy*` to match all trophies.
 - type: Type of the trigger and parameter (`type, parameter`).
   - Parameter is optional and can be used to specify the trigger.